pymc-devs/pymc-examples/examples/gaussian_processes/HSGP-Advanced.myst.md

 +++ {"editable": true, "slideshow": {"slide_type": ""}}

-This example is a multiple GP model like the previous one, but it assumes a different relationship between the GPs.
-Instead of pooling towards a common mean GP, there is an additional covariance structure that specifies their relationship.
+This example is a multiple GP model like the previous one, but it assumes a different relationship between the GPs. **Instead of pooling towards a common mean GP, there is an additional covariance structure that specifies their relationship**.

 For example, we may have time series measurements of temperature from multiple weather stations.
-The similarity over time should mostly depend only on the distance between the weather stations.
+The similarity over time should mostly depend only on the _distance_ between the weather stations.
 They all will likely have the same dynamics, or same covariance structure, over time.
 You can think of this as _local_ partial pooling.

 In the example below, we arrange the GPs along a single "spatial" axis, so it's a 1D problem and not 2D, and then allow them to share the same time covariance.
 This might be clearer after taking a look at the simulated data below.